gureryucel/gureryucel.github.io/_pages/trc-parking.md

 ## Discussion

 - The **0/90° grid configuration** exhibited clear multi-stage behavior:
-  - Initial elastic region up to the first peak stress.
-  - A subsequent hardening region leading to ultimate failure.
+  - Initial elastic and subsequent hardening regions.
-- Following the ultimate stress, specimens experienced a **sharp stress drop**, indicative of multiple crack propagations.
+- Following the ultimate stress, specimens experienced a sharp stress drop which indicates the multiple crack propagations.
 - **Off-axis grid reinforcements** (30° and 45°):
-  - Showed no significant hardening behavior.
-  - Exhibited behavior akin to **ideal plasticity** after the elastic limit.
+  - Showed no significant hardening behavior, and presented behavior similar to ideal plasticity after the elastic limit.
 - These off-axis configurations had **higher ultimate strains**, attributed to:
   - Textile pull-out.
   - Fabric rotation/scissoring effect.
 - A **critical threshold angle** appears to exist above which material hardening is significantly reduced.
-- Only textile alignments **near the flexural direction** showed progressive material hardening, with no gradual transition observed between grid angles.
+- Only textile alignments near the flexural direction showed progressive material hardening, with no gradual transition observed between grid angles.

-- The **TT-X configuration**—which includes **through-thickness 45°-inclined reinforcements**—demonstrated **superior mechanical behavior** over the standard 0° grid:
+- The **TT-X configuration** demonstrated superior mechanical behavior over the standard 0° grid:
   - A **17% increase in ultimate stress**.
   - A **35% improvement in tangent modulus** of the hardening region.
 - These **out-of-plane reinforcements** enhanced shear resistance and crack control: